thomasw/testtube/README.md

 ## Installation

-Before installing testtube, install argparse (a dependency of a dependency sometimes fails to install unless you install argparse first, independently):
+Before installing testtube, install argparse (one of testtube's dependencies tends to blow up on install if argparse isn't already good to go):

     pip install argparse